obestwalter/i3config/docs/colours.md

 # I am a little bit colour blind

 So I often have problems with the standard colour choices of many programs and need to tweak them.
 This is often mindboggingly frustrating depending on what program you use.
-Therefore it is an important cirterion for me, if the program I use either just has an palette I can live with or is customizable in all the right places.
+Therefore it is an important criterion for me, if the program I use either just has an palette I can live with or is customizable in all the right places.
 Ideally it uses the colour choices I make somewhere centrally and I don't have to bother.

 ## Solarized